projectacrn/acrn-hypervisor/doc/getting-started/apl-nuc.rst

    artefacts, set the ``O`` (that is capital letter 'O') to the desired value.
 Example: ``make O=build-nuc BOARD=nuc6cayh``.

-Generating the documentation is decribed in details in the :ref:`acrn_doc` tutorial.
+Generating the documentation is described in details in the :ref:`acrn_doc` tutorial.

 You can also build these components individually.
 The following